wp-plugins/open-table-widget/readme.txt

 Tags: open table, open table widget, open table form, open table reservations, reservations, restaurant, open table shortcode Requires at least: 3.5
 Tested up to: 3.6.1
-Stable tag: 1.0.1
+Stable tag: 1.1

-Open Table Widget makes it a breeze for you to add a powerful Open Table reservation form on your website using an easy to use and intuitive widget.
+Open Table Widget makes it a breeze for you to add a powerful Open Table reservation forms to your website using an easy to use and intuitive widget.

 == Description ==